EricVernie/templateaddinoutlook/Readme.md

 #Addin-outlook template

-#Step 2 load the addin using Regular expression in the manifest
+#Step 2 Context loading add-in using Regular expression in the manifest

 ## In order to run nodejs you need to create certificat using openssl